avito-tech/Emcee/README.md

 # Getting started

-Here we will demonstrate how to use Emcee.
-We will use two MacOS machines to run tests from a sample project.
+In this guide will demonstrate how to use Emcee.
+We will use two MacOS machines to run unit and UI tests from a sample project.
 You can also use a single machine to try out Emcee to see if it works for your project.
 In this case, a single machine will act as a `queue` and a `worker` simultaneously.
 Alternatively, you can scale this guide to as many machines as you have.

 If you encounter any issues while proceeding through the guide, please open an issue or reach out via https://t.me/emcee_ios.